manatlan/htag/docs/calling_an_event.md

 class App(Tag.div):
     def init(self):
         self+=Tag.input(_value="default" )
-        self.js = "tag.childNodes[0].focus()"
+        self.js = "self.childNodes[0].focus()"
 ```
-In this case, it's the App Tag which use its js property to set the focus on its child (in a js way) (`tag` is a special js var, in this context, to quickly access to the App/Tag.div js/nodeElement)
+In this case, it's the App Tag which use its js property to set the focus on its child (in a js way) (`self` is a special js var, in this context, to quickly access to the App/Tag.div js/nodeElement)

 So, this js property can send back data from client_side/gui too.